Police say DNA, debit card, receipt all point to Penn Hills man charged with fatal 2017 crash

 But, they say, he left behind items later used to help identify him — blood on the airbag, his debit card and a rental agreement with Avis.

-An Avis representative told police the truck was due back the day of the crash but that Tyler had not contacted them, the complaint said.
+An Avis representative told police the truck was due back the day of the crash but Tyler had not contacted them, the complaint said.

 Police eventually matched Tyler’s DNA from the blood on the airbag to a cheek swab they got from him in October.